virtualgoodsdealer/virtualgoodsdealer-pages/_posts/2021-1-21-simple-website-tutorial-part-three.md

 ### Adding theme configurations ###
 The theme should now work locally and on Github Pages.
 Test it locally by running `bundle exec jekyll serve` in your terminal and going to `localhost:4000` in a web browser.
 You should see your Jekyll site with the new theme installed.
 Note that if you make changes to `_config.yml`, the local server must be restarted for the changes to be reflected in the browser.
-Stop the server with Ctrl-C in the terminmal and start it again with `bundle exec jekyll serve`.
+Stop the server with Ctrl-C in the terminal and start it again with `bundle exec jekyll serve`.

 Next, let's add more settings that are specific to the theme you are using to `_config.yml` .